sannisjoholm/FaceRecognition/README.md

   <img src="https://github.com/user-attachments/assets/e10eca5f-c73f-4fd0-8861-f034b9ce83f5" alt="Analysis Results" width="400">
 </div>

-## Please Note
-The `venv` folder is not updated in the repository.
-Dependencies must be installed separately (see below).

 ## Next Steps
 1. **Add a Face Recognition Script**:
    - Implement a script to: